cnedwards/cnedwards.github.io/_pages/about.md

 News
 =====

+* I gave a talk on "[Language-Guided Scientific Discovery for Chemistry](https://twitter.com/CTC_Germany/status/1699412907652465054)" at the exciting new [Center for the Transformation of Chemistry](https://transforming-chemistry.org/)!
+[Here](https://cnedwards.com/files/CTC_talk_website.pdf) are the slides from my talk!
+In particular, I'm partial to [this key overview slide](CTC_key_slide.pdf).

 * I'm excited to have contributed to the exciting "[Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems
 ](https://arxiv.org/abs/2307.08423)" survey!
 Particularly, my contribution focused on the " Natural Language-Guided Scientific Discovery" section.